AbbyWilton/TellingStories/finalProjectP2.md

 ## Identified changes for Part III

-There were some patterns throughout One was color.
-The comments were that the colors within the visualizations themselves had too many colors.
-Another common comment was about the layout of some of the visualizations, being hard to read or too small.
-One comment I found interesting was that it doesnt account for tips.
-I do not think it is possible to include that because the tip structure differs so much throughout the industry, but I do think a simple caveate would helpful to make it clear.
+There were some patterns throughout.
+One was color.
+The comments were that the colors within the visualizations themselves were to plentiful.
+Another common comment was about the layout of some of the visualizations, being hard to read or too small, needing to "scroll".
+One comment I found interesting was that the presentation and data "doesnt account for tips".
+I do not think it is possible to include that because the tip structure differs so much throughout the industry, but I do think a simple caveat would helpful to make it clear.
 Another comment mentioned that I did not account for locale.
 This is a very interesting point that could be explored, if time permits.

+Another thing I gained from the interviews is that I think my final visualizations depicted wage inequalities are weak.
+I really wanted them to sing and draw peoples attention in, but I think the heat map is too simple.
+I do not think it makes enough of a statement to really drive home the point about the story.
+That is a big deal to me, as I want that to be a major point.
+Although I think readers get that point from the whole story, I want it to be prominent at the end and there to be a stronger reaction to seeing the information.

 **Changes to Implement**
 1. Streamline colors
 2. Think more about layout of visualizations and adjust accordingly
+3. Change wage visualization to be more persuasive and stick out a bit more
-3. Build out the resources page to include more actionable information
+4. Build out the resources page to include more actionable information
-4. Build out context and add caveates if necessary
+5. Build out context and add caveats if necessary
-5. Find data about cost of living/locale, wages and incorporate it into the presentation
+6. Find data about cost of living/locale, wages and incorporate it into the presentation

-FINAL THOUGHTS
+I think most of these changes are reasonable and actionable within a week.
+They are listed above by ease to do.
+The last one being the most time intensive.
+In terms of importance to the story, I think changing the last visualization is most important, followed by adding more resources, then addressing the preattentive attributes.
+If there is time, I will work on finding more data about specific states and regions to address locale to make the story more well rounded and complete.